aetperf/aetperf.github.io/_posts/2021-03-24-Quick-data-exploration-with-pandas,-matplotlib-and-seaborn.md

 We have 6 columns here:
-- `dep` : "departement"'s code
+- `dep` : "department"'s code
 - `jour` :  date
 - `P` : number of positive tests per day
 - `T` : number of tests per day
 - `cl_age90` : age group
-- `pop` : population corresponding to an age group and a departement
+- `pop` : population corresponding to an age group and a department

 We have 11 age group values, however 0 gather all age groups: